A brand audit can be a pain but even the biggest companies do them regularly. Make them easier by following the expert advice this article provides.

 Your brand archetype serves as a lighthouse.
 To construct this shining brand beacon, you need to ask yourself some fundamental questions: what should your brand stand for?
 Who are your customers and competitors?
 Which message or perception are you trying to send with your current branding?
 Pro tip: most companies can dust off their go-to-market strategies to find the answers to most of these questions.
 Ultimately, this exercise should leave you with a clear set of objectives you can assess your brand against, as Quo Leady’s Ivan Kriuchkov’s emphasized:

-“One of the first things to consider is your objectives – what you want to achieve for your website or brand.
+“One of the first things to consider is your objectives – what you want to achieve for your website design or brand.
 You have to be sure you know your niche and target market, as well as who your major competitors are.”

 Look beyond the logo - think holistically!